10yard/dkafe/readme.md

 DKAFE builds a default frontend using various patches of the original "dkong.zip" (US Set 1) arcade rom.

-The patches are included with the software in the patch folder.
+The patch files are included with the software in the patch folder.

 The original Donkey Kong rom is not provided with the software and must be obtained and placed into the dkafe/roms folder as dkong.zip.